 “Joseph (Guy) E. Marker, R7D1 Marietta Minnesota.
 Deeply regret to inform you the Private Guy E. Marker Infantry is officially reported as Killed in Action October tenth, 1918.”

-I always enjoy time with family & friends on these long three day weekends, but also remember why we celebrate the day.
+I always enjoy time with family & friends on long weekends but also remember why we celebrate Memorial Day.

 “All gave some; some gave all.”
 Howard William Osterkamp, Korean War Veteran, Purple Heart Recipient.